kalaspuff/tomodachi/README.rst

 Any questions?
 ==============
 What is the best way to run a tomodachi service?
   There is no way to tell you how to orchestrate your infrastructure.
-Some people may run it containerized in a Docker environment, deployed via Terraform and some may run several services on the same environment, on the same machine.
-There are no standards and we're not here to tell you about your best practices.
+Some people may run it containerized in a Docker environment, deployed via Terraform / Nomad / Kubernetes and some may run several services on the same environment, on the same machine.
+There may be best practices but theres no way telling you how to orchestrate your application environment.

 Are there any more example services?
   There are a few examples in the `examples <https://github.com/kalaspuff/tomodachi/blob/master/examples>`_ folder, including examples to publish events/messages to an AWS SNS topic and subscribe to an AWS SQS queue.
 There's also a similar example of how to work with pub-sub for RabbitMQ via AMQP transport protocol.

 Why should I use this?
-  I'm not saying you should, but I'm not saying you shouldn't. ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
-It may not have all the features you desire and it may never do.
+  ``tomodachi`` is a perfect place to start when experimenting with your architecture or trying out a concept for a new service.
+It may not have all the features you desire and it may never do, but I believe it's great for bootstrapping microservices in async Python.

 Should I run this in production?
+  The library is proviedd as is and update schedules are unregular.
 It's all still highly experimental and it depends on other experimental projects, so you have to be in charge here and decide for yourself.
 Let me know if you do however!

 Who built this and why?
   My name is **Carl Oscar Aaro** and I'm a coder from Sweden.
 I simply wanted to learn more about asyncio and needed a constructive off-work project to experiment with – and here we are. 🎉